Courtroom 619 or through Zoom for Government

 It is the practice of the Court to hold an informal discussion in chambers with the lead attorneys of the parties to discuss whether the filing of a summary judgment motion is advisable given the state of the record.
 No written submissions should be made prior to the conference.
 The party who wishes to seek summary judgment should be prepared to point out the uncontested facts that support the relief being sought, and the opposing party should be prepared to speak to whether in fact those facts are contested.
 This conference should be scheduled with the Courtroom Deputy before any substantive work is done preparing the motion.
 No party will ever be prevented from filing a dispositive motion, but the goal of the in-chambers conference is to have a careful, informed discussion of the issues before significant time and expense have been incurred.

-Motions for Summary JudgmentMotions for summary judgment and responses must comply with Local Rules 7056-1 and 7056-2 as well as the procedures outlined herein.
+Motions for summary judgment and responses must comply with Local Rules 7056-1 and 7056-2 as well as the procedures outlined herein.
 All statements of undisputed material facts and their responses shall be filed separately from the memoranda of law and shall include the line, paragraph, or page number where the supporting material may be found in the record.

 The Local Rules are not mere technicalities.
 Failure to abide by the Local Rules may result in the Court striking briefs, disregarding statements of fact, deeming statements of fact admitted, and denying summary judgment.
 See Cracco v.
 Vitran Exp., Inc., 559 F.3d 625, 632 (7th Cir.
 2009).